 It is important to remember that over half of local election officials are themselves elected, so we are also interested in how our research on LEOs may inform scholarship on political ambition, gender, and campaigns and elections.
 In examining policy level perspectives on women versus men as candidates, the cultural theory requires further development.
 Public attitudes on women running for office are tied not just to the gender of the candidate (or the voter), but also with party affiliation and the key policy issues in a given election.
-Public support for men or women candidates is found to be vary based on whether the issues at play in an election are identified as male or female policy issues (Dolan 2010).
+Public support for men or women candidates is found to be vary based on whether the issues at play in an election are identified as male or female policy issues (Dolan 2010, 2002).
 The public not only differentiates between men and women as candidates, but also assigns gendered value to particular policy issues.
 In addition, partisan identity reinforces these constructs and adds to the challenges for women running for office.
 This theorization of the interplay of gender and policy shifts at a local level where policy types may shift into different gendered classifications.
 The gatekeeper argument above would suggest that we see all elected or appointed offices kept in male control.
 Especially in positions that could be seen as opportunities to develop the skill and social networks to run for higher office.

-$^{^5{\}rm This}$ particular example is unique, only 14% of full-time sworn sheriffs' office personnel are women based on a 2013 survey.(Burch 2016)
+$^5$ This particular example is unique, only 14% of full-time sworn sheriffs' office personnel are women based on a 2013 survey.
+(Burch 2016)

 These theories of gendered classifications and policy shifts at a local level.
-The gate-keeper argument suggests that the public expects men to hold all elected or appointed offices, especially if viewed as opportunities to develop the skill and social networks necessary to run for higher office.
+The gatekeeper argument suggests that the public expects men to hold all elected or appointed offices, especially if viewed as opportunities to develop the skill and social networks necessary to run for higher office.
 However as noted above, under-representation of women in official positions is not uniformly distributed across all levels.
 These different levels, and the policy areas they focus on are also viewed with different levels of prestige.
-A body of work has centered on explaining this difference in rates of representation based on the desirability of the position (Engstrom, McDonald, and Chou 1988; Clark 1991).
+An additional line of research has centered on explaining this difference in rates of representation based on the desirability of the position (Engstrom, McDonald, and Chou 1988; Clark 1991).
 This desirability hypothesis suggests that people filter out certain elected positions based on the prestige, power, and benefits of the office in question.
 The higher the perceived power or prestige, the less likely women are successful at gaining the position.
 The demands of positions such as clerks may be viewed as more accommodating of the multiple roles women are asked to play in their lives, in particular balancing the societal expectation of careers and care-giving (Gordon 2011).
+The structure of the American household and the gendered distribution of roles within creates a set of costs associated with developing careers in public service that contribute to a segregated workforce (Alkadry and Tower 2013).